HughP/Koine-Reported-Speech-Comparison/README.md

 # Koine Reported Speech Comparison
-A Look at what things might be needed to annotate a corpus of New Testament Greek for Reported Speech Eevents.
+A Look at what things might be needed to annotate a corpus of New Testament Greek for Reported Speech Events.

 ## Trajectory

 Why am I doing this project?
 What do I hope to do at the end of this project?

-I hope to be able to programaticaly scan Minoirty language Translation of a portion of the New Testament and determine if it has followed discourse patterns in the translation practice.
+I hope to be able to programmatically scan a portion of a New Testament Translation where the target language of the translation is an under resourced (a language with few digital tools), low-density language (a language without a significant corpus for generating AI or machine learning based translation tooling) and determine if the translation has followed discourse patterns which are natural for that language while also still accurate for the actions in the text and the stylistic intent of the author.

 Assumptions:

 1. Translation into minority languages is often **not** from Greek straight into a West African or Papuan language.
-Rather it is often through a "gatway" language, into which Biblica Exigetical helps have been translated or written.
+Rather it is often through a "gateway" language, into which Biblical Exegetical helps have been translated or written.
-2. From a literature termonological perspective, there are discourse patterns for highlighting (foregrounding), back grounding characters or themes in stories, or hortative texts.
-In the linguistics literature, these ideas might come under the name of topic/focus, or known/new information, or a vareity of other termonoligical distinctions.
+2. From a literature terminological perspective, there are discourse patterns for highlighting (foregrounding), back grounding characters or themes in stories, or hortative texts.
+In the linguistics literature, these ideas might come under the name of topic/focus, or known/new information, or a variety of other terminological distinctions.
-3. There is a great deal of typological variation between languages in how they handel variosu types of highlighting dvices or backgrounding elements.
-This variation can lead to confusion in the translation process, especially when translators are mult-lingual and focused on syntax, orthography, and a variety of other factors which may pull their attention away from the task of focusing on the stylistic naturalness of the target language which matches the stylistic naturalness of the language in which the resource was first written.
+3. There is a great deal of typological variation between languages in how they handle various types of highlighting devices or backgrounding elements.
+This variation can lead to confusion in the translation process, especially when translators are multi-lingual and focused on syntax, orthography, and a variety of other factors which may pull their attention away from the task of focusing on the stylistic naturalness of the target language which matches the stylistic naturalness of the language in which the resource was first written.
 4. Levinsohn reports that Theological commentaries sparsely address the issue of greek discourse patterns.
 5. It takes **three** annotated corpora to do this kind of check.
-1) it takes an annotated greek text of the New Testament.
-2) It takes an anntated (for the same kinds of features) corpus in the target language.
+1) it takes an annotated Greek text of the New Testament.
+2) It takes an annotated (for the same kinds of features) corpus in the target language.
 3) It takes a New Testament translation in the target language.
-6. The project is too big for me to do alone.
+6. The project is too big for me to do alone; more people than just me will benefit from the out comes.
 7. Reported speech is a good place to start.

-At the end of the cross-comparison of these corpora a researcher should be able to quickly look at the output and see what the patterns of the target language are in various contexts.
-(Information they have from the annotation of the non-Biblical corpus).
-Then because those functions are mapped to a biblical text which is also annotated with the same metalanguage for those discourse features, when the
+A researcher in possession of all three corpora mentioned in # 5 should be able to quickly look at the output of the corpus in the target language, and see what the patterns of the target language are in various contexts.

+The same researcher should also be able to effortlessly check a Bible translation in the same target language to see if the Bible translation uses those same discourse patterns in its translation practice.

+If a researcher does a direct comparison between the translated text and the annotated corpus (which could be done with direct literal translation, word-based library lookup ) or a statistical comparison (closest neighbor or other statistical training model), then the researcher still doesn't know if all cases were acted upon, or if all cases were correctly translated with the right strategy in the right places.

+Then since the Greek Biblical annotated corpus has the same discourse functions annotated as part of it as the annotated corpus in the target language, the researcher can use that corpus to review the specific area in the translation into the target language.

-In this way we shoud have a quantification (or quantifiable measure) of the difference between the usage of discourse features in the target translation and the analysis of those features in the non-biblica- corpus of the target language.
+In this way we should have a quantification (or quantifiable measure) of the difference between the usage of discourse features in the target translation and the analysis of those features in the non-biblical-corpus of the target language.

 ## Reported Speech Annotation of the NT